Search

 varnish-discovery dns -group example.com -postupdate "touch /tmp/updated"

-COMMAND is parsed as a string following shell quoting logic, and -postupdate can be specified multiple times.
+COMMAND is parsed as a string following shell that quotes logic. -postupdate can be specified multiple times.

-Important notes: discovery will execute all commands in parallel but will wait for them to return before continuing.
+Note: discovery will execute all commands in parallel, but will wait for them to return before continuing.
 Also, if COMMAND doesn’t use an absolute filename for its binary, it must be in the PATH.

 • -version or -v